Your shopping cart

-Address: James & Ethel Grey Park, Melrose Street, Johannesburg
+How to get there: visit Arobranch at James & Ethel Grey Park, Melrose Street, Johannesburg

 This 55-hectare zoo in the heart of Johannesburg has been a roaring success since it was opened in 1904.
 There are more than 320 species of animals and reptiles in this internationally acclaimed oasis in the city.

 Wander among animals from near and far, find a shady spot and have a picnic, while the kids run around in the sun or catch a guided tour on one of the large open-air vehicles.
 You can even camp overnight, but you do have to book for a group of more than 25.